peterkappus/panoflex/README.md

 - Add a RAG status based on % complete vs time remaining
 - Rename "deadline" to "end_date" everywhere
 - Ability to add comments to a goal
-- Browse goals by due-date quarter (ow will this affect scoring?)
+- Browse goals by due-date quarter (how will this affect scoring?)
-- Search for goals using free text
 - Add unit tests using [Factory Girl & Rspec](https://semaphoreci.com/community/tutorials/setting-up-the-bdd-stack-on-a-new-rails-4-application)
 - Start using the GOV.UK components instead of reinventing the wheel
 - Ween ourselves off of bootstrap and just use the standard GOV.UK CSS.